 - Clare House has an Emergency Shelter and Transitional Housing Program in one facility

 Progressive Housing Program

 As part of our continuous effort to find solutions for women with children experiencing homelessness, Clare House offers a ladder up progressive housing program.
 Families pay a reduced rate for rent and stay for up to two years while they work towards self-sufficiency.
 Participants save funds as Family Support Staff connect them with resources to find permanent housing.
-The progressive housing model has reduced the number of moms and kids re-entering the shelter from 15% to 3%.

 Do you need emergency shelter?